diminutive/minimal-r-package-discuss/README.md

 * [brwsrchk](https://github.com/diminutive/brwsrchk.git) Does R CMD check warn / error on browser() calls?
 * [rglmin](https://github.com/diminutive/rglmin.git) minimal R package importing rgl

 These are probably not worth mentioning, see gdalmin and gdalosx and rgdalwinhdf4 as more current examples.

 * [hdf4.rhub](https://github.com/diminutive/hdf4.rhub.git)
 * [gdal.rhub](https://github.com/diminutive/gdal.rhub.git)
 * [hdf5.rhub](https://github.com/diminutive/hdf5.rhub.git)

+## Why maintain minimal packages?

+The repos grew naturally out of informal and "scatter gun" testing and exploration.
+When I finally learn how to get something to work I like to have a tiny example, because *I know it worked once* and an actual package is good proof.

+Ideally these might be canonical, the perfect starting point if you need *library IJK* in an R package - just fork it, test it, and starting specializing it.
+These examples are definitely not good enough for that, yet.